Free AI Dungeon Master: Play D&D with AI for Free in 2026

 Since LoreKeeper ranks as the strongest free option, it is worth being specific about exactly what the free tier includes.
 No vague promises -- here is the actual breakdown.

-• Multiplayer -- invite up to 3 additional players to your campaign
+- Multiplayer -- invite friends to your campaign

 Free vs Paid: Is It Worth Upgrading?